aris-infosec/ssd-recovery-resistance/README.md

 This is intentional: it lets you point the tool at any mounted drive without copying the script there.

+Everything the script creates is cleaned up automatically on exit (including Ctrl-C), leaving only the report/manifest/CSV/log files behind.
 The temporary `test-data/` directory inside each run is removed after that run completes (or on interrupt/abort, via a `trap`-based cleanup), using `find -mindepth 1 -delete` with an automatic verify-and-retry pass rather than a shell glob — at tens of thousands of files, a glob-based